Will ensure Quad continues to be force for good: Joint statement by US, Japan | Politics

 - United States

-The United States and Japan on Friday said that in association with India and Australia, they will ensure that the Quad continues to be a force for good.
+The US and Japan have said that in association with India and Australia, they will ensure that the Quad continues to be a force for good or the benefit of the Indo-Pacific, amid China's growing military muscle-flexing in the strategically vital region.

 The two countries said this in a joint statement after the meeting between US President Joe Biden and Prime Minister Fumio Kishida of Japan at the White House on Friday.